algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## gloads i

-- Opcode: 0x3b {uint8 position in scratch space to load from}
+- Encoding: 0x3b {uint8 position in scratch space to load from}
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ith scratch space value of the Ath transaction in the current group
 - Availability: v4